MahmoudKebbi/terraform/README.md

 ## 📄 License

-This project is licensed under the [Appropriate License] - see the LICENSE file for details.
+This project is licensed under the MIT License  - see the LICENSE file for details.

 ---